-• Attachment 1: Project Narrative (page limit varies by funding level; see below for page limit): Upload as "ProjectNarrative.pdf".
+- Attachment 1: Project Narrative (page limit varies by funding level; see below for page limit): Upload as "ProjectNarrative.pdf".
 The page limit of the Project Narrative applies to text and non-text elements (e.g., figures, tables, graphs, photographs, diagrams, chemical structures, drawings) used to describe the project.
-Inclusion of URLs (uniform resource locators) that provide additional information to expand the Project Narrative and could confer an unfair competitive advantage is prohibited and may result in administrative withdrawal of the application.
+Inclusion of URLs (uniform resource locators) that provide additional information to expand the Project Narrative and could confer an unfair competitive advantage is prohibited and may result in administrative withdrawal of the application. - Page Limit: Page limits for the Project Narrative are correlated with the application's funding level: - Funding Level 1: Six-page limit - Funding Level 2: Twelve-page limit

-Page Limit:

-- Funding Level 1: Six-page limit - Funding Level 2 or Funding Level 3: 12-page limit

-Describe the proposed project in detail using the outline below.
+Describe the proposed project in detail using the outline below:

-- Background/Rationale: Explain the rationale for the proposed research. - Funding Level 1: Describe the idea that the proposed research will explore and develop, clearly stating the objective(s) to be reached and/or the hypothesis(es) to be tested.
+- Background/Rationale: Provide a sound scientific rationale for the proposed research. - Funding Level 1: Describe the idea that the proposed research will explore and develop, clearly stating the objective(s) to be reached and/or the hypothesis(es) to be tested.
 Present sufficient literature to support the rationale for testing the idea.
-Preliminary data are allowed but not required. - Funding Level 2: Describe the proof-of-concept finding(s) that the proposed research aims to move forward to the next phase of development, clearly stating the objective(s) to be reached and/or the hypothesis(es) to be tested.
-Present sufficient preliminary data to support the readiness of the objective(s), the soundness of the hypothesis(es), and the feasibility of the approach(es).
+Explain how the proposed research has the potential to yield new avenues of investigation, such as new approaches, new research tools, or new paradigms.
+Preliminary data are allowed but not required.